Crowns and Bridges

 What Happens At My First Appointment?

 With both crowns and bridges, the dentist needs to shape the teeth to provide stable support and precise fit of the final restoration.
 Following tooth preparation, impressions are taken of the teeth, and a replica of your mouth is created for the dental laboratory to make the restoration.
-You and your dentist will carefully discuss the color, shape, and size of the crown(s) or bridge(s).
+You and your FLOSS Dental dentist will carefully discuss the color, shape, and size of the crown(s) or bridge(s).
 A temporary restoration is secured to protect the prepared teeth and maintain the precise space left by the tooth until the new restoration is fabricated.
-If an implant-supported crown or bridge is the best option, the dentist evaluates the patient’s health and suitability for the implant placement.
-The dentist may also proceed with surgical planning or refer the patient to a specialist trained in implant surgery.
-(For details, see the ProActive Care brochure on Implants.)
+If an implant-supported crown or bridge is the best option, we will evaluate your health and suitability for the implant placement.
+We may also proceed with surgical planning or refer you to a specialist trained in implant surgery.

 What Happens At The Next Appointment?